Bowenislandsong/DataSpliterNUnpacker/README.md

 - zip4j_1.3.2.jar
 - java 1.8

-# Environment & Running Instruction
+# Environment & Running Instruction for Spliter

 Place the files in a sibling folder as Resource and Coding.